harishuss1/Climate-Lens/planning/Proposal.md

 - **Potential Cuts (if needed):**
   - Advanced filtering for specific fossil fuel categories.
   - Animations or transitions.
+  - Allowing more then 2 Countries to be selected at once
 ---

 ## Dependencies